driskell/log-courier/docs/Configuration.md

 These are JSON types and follow the same rules.
-Strings within double quotes, arrays of fields within square brackets separated by commas, and dictionaries of key value pairs within curly braces and each entry, in the form string: field, separated by a comma.
+Strings within double quotes, arrays of fields within square brackets separated by commas, and dictionaries of key value pairs within curly braces and each entry, in the form `"key": value`, separated by a comma.

 ### Duration